-A member of the Neskonlith Indian Band of the Secwepemc Nation based in Kamloops, Arthur Manuel has co-written Unsettling Canada: A National Wake-Up Call (Between the Lines 2015) with Grand Chief Ron Derrickson.
+A member of the Neskonlith Indian Band of the Secwepemc Nation based in Kamloops, Arthur Manuel previously co-wrote Unsettling Canada: A National Wake-Up Call (Between the Lines 2015) with an Afterword by Grand Chief Ron Derrickson.
 Including a foreword by Naomi Klein, Unsettling Canada lays out a plan for a sustainable indigenous economy.
 Both men have served as chiefs of their bands in the B.C. interior but whereas Derrickson has made his reputation as a Syilx (Okanagan) businessman, Manuel is widely known as a Secwepemc activist intellectual and the son of revered First Nations leader George Manuel.

 As a boy, George Manuel attended the Kamloops, St Eugene's (Cranbrook) and St. Mary's (Mission) residential schools.
 As a young man, he served as president of the national Native Youth Association prior to studying at Concordia University (Montreal) and Osgoode Hall Law School (Toronto).
 Instead of completing law school, he left Ontario and returned to B.C. where he was elected band chief four times (1995-2003) and elected as chair of the Shuswap Nation Tribal Council three times (1997-2003).